mosra/m.css/doc/plugins/math-and-code.rst

     Quaternion-conjugated dual quaternion is :math-info:`\hat q^* = q_0^* + q_\epsilon^*`,
     while dual-conjugation gives :math:`\overline{\hat q} = q_0 - \epsilon q_\epsilon`.

+The :py:`M_MATH_CACHE_FILE` setting (defaulting to ``m.math.cache`` in the site root directory) describes a file used for caching rendered LaTeX math formulas for speeding up subsequent runs.
+Old cached output is periodically pruned and new formulas added to the file.
+Set it to :py:`None` to disable caching.

 .. note-info::